In this article

 What is CapEx?

-Capital Expenditure, or CapEx, is the money a company invests in acquiring, upgrading, or maintaining physical assets with the expectation of generating income over a period of time.
+Capital expenditure, or CapEx, is the money a company invests in acquiring, upgrading, or maintaining physical assets with the expectation of generating income over a long period of time.
 Capital expenditures are large investments that have a significant long-term impact on the organization’s financial health.
-There are subset types of capital expenditure such as Maintenance Capital Expenditure and Growth Capital Expenditure, which will be discussed more throughout this article.
+There are subset types of capital expenditure such as maintenance and growth capital expenditure, which will be discussed more throughout this article.

 Examples of CapEx